 The NSW state government is considering evacuating the residents of as many as 90 towns that are seriously affected by drought if they completely run out of water.
-Sign up to our twice weekly newsletter to keep up with the news on sustainability and the built environment.

 For months, many towns in rural NSW have been relying on water being trucked in but that is only a short-term solution, and bore water is only available to some towns.

 Prime7 News Central West late last month reported that the government would make the drastic move of relocating populations from towns without any water supply.

 Asked by Prime TV how many towns were facing the prospect of completely running out of water, the state’s regional town water supply co-ordinator, James McTavish, said: “We have about 90 towns and communities that we have substantial concerns about now”.

 “We are very keen to make sure that we use that [evacuation] as an absolute last case only and in every community we have a plan,” said Mr McTavish.

 He said the government had not learned from the Millennium drought.